square/in-app-payments-flutter-plugin/example/README.md

 This quick start guide makes the following assumptions:

-* You have read the [In-App Payments SDK Overview].
-This quick start focuses on getting the sample app installed and running to demonstrate how the Flutter plugin works.
 * You have a Square account enabled for payment processing.
 If you have not enabled payment processing on your account (or you are not sure), visit [squareup.com/activate].